arianasp/meerkat_vocal_interactions/README.md

 * The places where you need to modify are clearly marked at the top of the script with the comment `#YOU WILL NEED TO MODIFY THESE PARAMETERS TO RUN ON YOUR MACHINE`.

-* After this script finishes running, it will save an output fill called `callresp_cc_cc_bw0.1.RData` or `callresp_sn_sn_bw0.1.RData` depending on whether you selected close calls (cc) or short notes (sn).
+* After this script finishes running, it will save an output file called `callresp_cc_cc_bw0.1.RData` or `callresp_sn_sn_bw0.1.RData` depending on whether you selected close calls (cc) or short notes (sn).
 This file will be saved in the directory that you specify at the top of the script (`savedir`).

 * **NOTE:** This script will take many hours to run on a typical laptop.
 It is suggested to run it overnight or on a machine you don't mind leaving for awhile!
 Alternatively, you can use the pre-generated results files provided with the manuscript.
 We also provide functionality for testing the code by setting the flag `testflag <- T`.
 This will only generate call-response sequences for a very small subset of the data.
 It can be used to test the code, however please note that the results will be nonsense!
+These files will be saved with a `_test` flag at the end of the filename.

 **Step 2: Plot call-response curves.** Once you have generated the required output file, you are ready to run the second script: `plot_call_response_sequences.R`.
 This script will generate the plots from the manuscript.